 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Dillard University, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Dillard University, approximately 92% of students took out student loans averaging $7,991 a year.
-That adds up to $31,964 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Dillard University, approximately 82% of students took out student loans averaging $6,559 a year.
+That adds up to $26,236 over four years for those students.

-The student loan default rate at Dillard University is 18.3%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Dillard University is 13.4%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.